sauravraghuvanshi/azure-docs-powershell/Az/Az.ServiceFabric/Remove-AzServiceFabricNode.md

 ```

 ### -NumberOfNodesToRemove
-The number of nodes to add
+The number of nodes to remove

 ```yaml
 Type: System.Int32